securitykitten/blog_old/_posts/2014-12-01-lusypos-and-tor.md

 <img src="/images/lusypos_regex.png">
 </figure>

 Once it finds that data, there are checks against the potential credit card number to determine if it is Luhn valid.
 Luhn's algorithm is the defacto algorithm for validating credit card numbers.
-It can be seen implemented in the malware using a lookup table rather than calcuating the digtial root.
+It can be seen implemented in the malware using a lookup table rather than calcuating the digital root.
 One note, is that this is the same implementation of Luhn's as FrameworkPOS, Dexter, and getmypass.

 <figure>
 <img src="/images/lusypos_luhns.png">